 Author John G. Coulson resides in Hanover, Pennsylvania.
 His love of baseball has lasted throughout his life.
 He inherited that affection from his father, a successful baseball manager.
 John states that he held a baseball bat before a pencil.
 His earliest memories include running around the bases while his father was coaching a state championship team.
 By the time John was in elementary school, his father had given up coaching men and had begun managing little league teams, a focus for another twenty years.
 The author stated that the baseball diamond was his babysitter.
 John spent many years as a player, coach and now fan.
 That same love has been instilled in his son and grandsons.
 The author adds, “Baseball always gave my father and me something to talk about.”
+In the spring of 1956 before he started school, John, his parents and his grandparents made a trip to Florida by automobile.
+They visited many of the major league training camps.
+He was fortunate to sit next to Jackie Robinson and Roberto Clemente as they were interviewed in the old wooden bleachers.
 One of his favorite experiences was traveling with his father to Yankee Stadium every summer to watch the Old-Timers game and a Yankees weekend series.
-Also, he was fortunate to see Roberto Clemente and the Pirates play in Shea Stadium when that ballpark first opened.
+Also, he saw the great Clemente and the Pirates play in Shea Stadium when that ballpark first opened in 1964.

 At age six, John opened his first pack of baseball cards.
 The color player photos opened a new baseball world.
 He had watched limited major league games on the family’s black and white television.
 Now, he saw close-up color photos of the players with their history detailed on the card backs.
 This experience began a lifelong attachment to baseball cards.
 Oddly, when he left for college, his parents bought a color television.
 Not sure what that means.